 - The E-Designation for the Site represents a REC since it pertains to potential hazardous materials. - The historic and current industrial, manufacturing, auto repair and fuel oil storage/handling uses of the Site. - The historic and/or current industrial, automotive service and gasoline station uses of the surrounding properties. - NYSDEC spill #2009932 was reported on March 9, 2021 at 585 Union Street, which is approximately 50 feet to the west of the Site.
 Investigations identified impacts on soil and groundwater.
-This spill remains open. - NYSDEC spill #9605719 was reported on August 2, 1996 at 204-222 4th Avenue, which is approximately 315 feet to the east of the Site.
+This spill has been cleaned up to the satisfactory of NYSDEC and was closed on Dember 21, 2023. - NYSDEC spill #9605719 was reported on August 2, 1996 at 204-222 4th Avenue, which is approximately 315 feet to the east of the Site.
 Investigations identified contamination in soil vapor and groundwater.
-This spill remains open.

-The Potential Vapor Encroachment Condition (PVEC) from on-Site operations and off-Site properties with documented releases to soil vapor and groundwater.
+- This spill has been cleaned up to the satisfactory of NYSDEC and was closed on Dember 27, 2023. - The Potential Vapor Encroachment Condition (PVEC) from on-Site operations and off-Site properties with documented releases to soil vapor and groundwater.